VincentLanglet/Twig-CS-Fixer/SECURITY.md

 Once your report is received, the project maintainers will review it and respond accordingly.
 We appreciate your responsible disclosure and will make every effort to address the issue in a timely manner.

-Thank you for helping us maintain the security of Twif-CS-Fixer!
+Thank you for helping us maintain the security of Twig-CS-Fixer!